Office cleaning stain removal

 Frequently Asked Questions

-To remove ink stains from office carpet, blot the area with a clean cloth and use an enzyme-based cleaner.
+If you spill something on the office carpet, blot the area with a clean, absorbent cloth immediately.
 Avoid rubbing, as this can spread the stain.
+Use a carpet cleaner or call a professional if the stain persists.

 Connect with certified professionals in your area